zcvele/OfficeDocs-SkypeForBusiness/Teams/join-verification-check.md

 ### Manage verification checks using PowerShell

-To  manage how users in your org use Copilot for Teams meetings and events, use the **`-CaptchaVerificationForMeetingJoin`** parameter within the PowerShell [**CsTeamsMeetingPolicy**](/powershell/module/teams/set-csteamsmeetingpolicy) cmdlet.
+To  manage how users in your organization use Copilot for Teams meetings and events, use the **`-CaptchaVerificationForMeetingJoin`** parameter within the PowerShell [**CsTeamsMeetingPolicy**](/powershell/module/teams/set-csteamsmeetingpolicy) cmdlet.

 Require anonymous users and users from untrusted organizations to complete a verification check before joining meetings and webinars created by organizers with this policy: